-Consumers appear to regret their lack of desire for a better lifestyle and nutritious food but in the final analysis they appear damned if they are going to do anything about it.
+Consumers appear to regret their lack of desire for a better lifestyle and nutritious food but in the final analysis they appear unwilling to do anything about it.
 They wouldn't want to be health-nuts unless they could also have cornflakes every morning for breakfast and doughnuts every weekend; and these advisories from Bernard Preston were all optional!

-100% wholegrain grits, from yellow or white mealies, is incredibly tasty, full of the nutrients.
-Settle for nothing less.
+100% wholegrain grits, from yellow or white mealies, is incredibly tasty and full of the nutrients; settle for nothing less.

 Natural honey and a little cream or butter adds to the flavour and slows the absorption of the glucose.

 Added protein in this cheesy grits with berries is the food of kings and queens.
 Dine without guilt if you have found a source of 100% wholegrain.

 To sum upFinding true unrefined maize meal to prevent stunting will probably be difficult.
 Purchasing your mill is worth a thought.

 As I said last month perhaps get together with other like-minded folk who are serious about their wellbeing; one person buys the mill and you share in the spoils.
 Work out how much you spend on breakfast cereals and supplements; you would be surprised how quickly you will pay it off.